2003100127/deeptminter/README.md

     * If you want to get the results in the context of no ideally preferred regions predicted by Phobius.
 You can set `-r` as `combined` to run the program.
 This will return the predictions of the whole fasta sequence.
 Then, you can tailor the whole predictions to whatever you want.

 ## How to cite
 J. Sun.
 D. Frishman.
-DeepTMInter: xxxxxxxxxxx.
+Improved sequence-based prediction of interaction sites in α-helical transmembrane proteins by deep learning, submitted.

 ## Contact
 If you have any question, please feel free to contact [Jianfeng Sun](mailto:jianfeng.sunmt@gmail.com/jianfeng.sun@tum.de).
 We highly recommend creating [issue](https://github.com/2003100127/deeptminter/issues) pages when you have problems.
 Your issues will subsequently be responded.